GRANULOMATOUS MENINGOENCEPHALITIS (GME)

 THE CLINICAL PICTURE OF GME

-The classical patient is a middle-aged small breed dog of either gender.
+The classical patient is a young to middle-aged small breed dog though any dog of any breed can be affected.
 What sort of neurologic signs are seen depend totally on what area of the nervous system is involved.
 Seizures, neck pain, drunken gait, walking in circles, blindness, listlessness, tilted head, facial abnormalities, and weakness can be seen.
 This does not leave out much in the way of neurologic symptoms.
+Symptoms can come on acutely or be more chronic.

 TYPES OF GME